PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 - A4 = D4.BA + (D3.MC or D3.MS & D2.MC or D3.MS & D2.MS & D1.MC or D3.MS & D2.MS & D1.MS & D0.MC)
 - A5 = D4.MC or D4.MS & D3.MC or D4.MS & D3.MS & D2.MC or D4.MS & D3.MS & D2.MS & D1.MC or D4.MS & D3.MS & D2.MS & D1.MS & D0.MC

-Our intuition is that there are not enough useful heads+steps and heads+MLPs in steps 8 to 11 to complete the A5 calculation.
+Our intuition is that there are not enough useful heads+steps and heads+MLPs in steps 8 to 11 to complete the A5 calculation this way.
 So we abandoned this hypothesis.

 # What did work